-For the purposes of this estimate, CBO assumes that S. 523 will be enacted by the end of calendar year 2003 and that the necessary amounts will be appropriated for each fiscal year.
+For this estimate, CBO assumes that S. 523 will be enacted early in fiscal year 2004 and that the necessary amounts will be appropriated for each fiscal year.

 Spending Subject to Appropriation

 CBO estimates that implementing S. 523 would cost about \$50 million over the 2004-2008 period to implement the activities that would be authorized by the bill.